Growing Strawberries in Raised Beds

-Regardless of soil type in the garden, raised garden beds enables a gardener to tailor the soil to suit the strawberries - they prefer slightly acidic soil with pH between 5.5 and 6.5, preferably around 6.0 - 6.2, rich in organic matter and nutrients, moist, but it must drain well.
+Regardless of the soil type in the garden, raised garden beds enable a gardener to tailor the soil to suit the strawberries - strawberries prefer slightly acidic loamy soil with pH between 5.5 and 6.5, preferably around 6.0 - 6.2, rich in organic matter and nutrients, moist, but it must drain well.

 If the raised bed is a foot or less high, before positioning its frame, remove topsoil, especially if the raised bed is positioned on the lawn/grass.
-Fill the raised bed with good potting soil, aged manure, compost/humus and add some balanced NPK fertilizer with gradual release of nutrients.
+Fill the raised bed with good potting soil, aged manure, and compost/humus, and add some balanced NPK fertilizer with a gradual release of nutrients.

-If the raised bed is tall, for example two feet (60 cm), fill it first with branches and straw, followed with a layer of aged manure.
-Last foot of the mix should be potting soil with added aged manure, compost/humus and NPK fertilizer.
+If the raised bed is tall, for example, two feet (60 cm), fill it first with branches and straw, followed by a layer of aged manure.
+The last foot of the mix should be potting soil with added aged manure, compost/humus, and NPK fertilizer.

-Note that the soil in taller raised beds will set over time, so be sure to water them several times, before planting strawberries.
-As branches and straw decompose, they feed the raised bed and generate heat that warms the root system - very important in early spring and late autumn, when such heat can extent growing season, especially when raised bed is protected by transparent plastic effectively creating small greenhouse.
+As branches and straw decompose, they feed the raised bed and generate heat that warms the root system - very important in early spring and late autumn, when such heat can extend the growing season, especially when the raised bed is protected by transparent plastic, effectively creating a small greenhouse.

-Amount of water depends on number of plants, type of soil, sun/wind conditions etc. The best indicator are strawberries - if they grow strong and healthy, there is enough moisture and nutrients in the soil.
+The amount of water depends on the number of plants, type of soil, sun/wind conditions, etc. The best indicators are strawberries - if they grow strong and healthy, there is enough moisture and nutrients in the soil.
 If they are shriveled before watering, add more water and/or water more often.

 Planting and Caring for Strawberry Plants in Raised Beds

-The best time for planting young strawberries is spring, when danger of late frosts is over.
+The best time for planting young strawberries is in spring when the danger of late frosts is over.
 In small gardens, day-neutral and ever-bearing strawberries are almost exclusively planted, while June-bearing varieties are not so common.

-Rooting daughter plants growing on the runners is vital for keeping the raised bed in good shape - strawberry plants after several years lose vigor and bear less fruits.
+Rooting daughter plants growing on the runners is vital for keeping the raised bed in good shape - strawberry plants, after several years, lose vigor and bear fewer fruits.

-Rooting of such plants is very easy - bend a nail in the form of letter 'U' and using it, fix the daughter plant on permanent position.
-After few weeks, it will grow enough roots to continue to grow as individual plant and to bear fruits rather quickly.
+Rooting of such plants is very easy - bend a nail in the form of the letter 'U' and, using it, fix the daughter plant in a permanent position.
+After just a few weeks, it will grow enough roots to continue to grow as an individual plant and to bear fruits rather quickly.

 Photo: runners and daughter plants, fixed using ordinary bent nails